Clarksville & Montgomery County Tennessee Civil War Journey - Crossroads of Change 1861-1865

 Tennessee War Commission - The duties of the Wars Commission include the coordination of planning, preservation, and promotion of structures, buildings, sites, and battlefields of Tennessee associated with the French and Indian War (1754-1763), American Revolution War (1775-1783), War of 1812 (1812-1815), U.S.-Mexican War (1846-1848), and the War Between the States (1861-1865).
 See more.

 Civil War Traveler - Your headquarters for 150th Anniversary information.
 Civil War battlefields & sites in 30 states plus maps, events, reenactment schedules, podcasts, books, e-newsletter and more.
 Everything you need to plan your Civil War travel is all here.

 Civil War Maps - Courtesy of Civil War Traveler

 Clarksville Foundry Inc. - Clarksville Foundry has been owned and operated by a member of the Foust family since 1912 and has a historical connection to the Civil War by manufacturing weaponry throughout the conflict.

-Tenn.
-Civil War Heritage - Learn about the people, places and events that take place in Tennessee that involve the Civil War.
+Tennessee Civil War Heritage - Learn about the people, places, and events that take place in Tennessee that involve the Civil War.

-Tenn.
-Civil War National Heritage Area -The Tennessee Civil War National Heritage Area tells the whole story of America's greatest challenge, 1860-1875: the powerful stories of vicious warfare, the demands of the home-front and occupation, the freedom of emancipation, and the enduring legacies of Reconstruction.
+Tennessee Civil War National Heritage Area - The Tennessee Civil War National Heritage Area tells the whole story of America's greatest challenge, 1860-1875: the powerful stories of vicious warfare, the demands of the home-front and occupation, the freedom of emancipation, and the enduring legacies of Reconstruction.